jacobjinkelly/slurm/README.md

 ## Usage

 ### Setup
-To set up scripts in a new repo `new_repo`, simply run
+To set up scripts in a new repo `new_repo`, run
 ```
 ./setup.sh new_repo
 ```
+This will symlink scripts for running jobs and copy over example sweep configurations.

 ### Configuring Sweeps
 From the new repo, sweeps can be configured by creating a json file.